Global

 World’s largest wastewater treatment plant

-Considered one of the world’s largest wastewater treatment plants, the Bahr El Bakar facility in Sinai, Egypt, delivers a record-breaking capacity of 5.6 million cubic meters of treated water per day - the equivalent volume to fill nearly 2,000 Olympic swimming pools - for agriculture development projects and industrial production.
-Inaugurated in 2021, the plant treats agricultural wastewater to provide treated water for crop production and restores 140,000 hectares of farmland to the east of the Suez Canal.
-ABB has delivered a range of high-end solutions to the project including technology from its Electrification, Motion and Process Automation business areas.
+The Bahr El Bakar wastewater treatment plant in Sinai, Egypt, processes 5.6 million cubic meters of water daily—enough to fill 2,000 Olympic pools.
+Inaugurated in 2021, it supports agriculture and restores 140,000 hectares of farmland east of the Suez Canal.
+ABB contributed advanced solutions from its Electrification, Motion, and Process Automation portfolios.

 ABB drives, motors and solutions cutting energy bills

-This episode of The Process Automation Podcast delves deep into the world of water.
-Our need for water is essential and that need is ever-growing.
-One-fifth of the wastewater generated around the world is currently reused.
-Scarcity, ageing infrastructure, limited access and climate change all demand more efficient management of available water resources to serve a growing global population.
-Together we look into how efficient water resource management through the implementation of smart automation solutions can help secure the future of water for our planet.
+This episode of The Process Automation Podcast looks into how efficient water resource management through the implementation of smart automation solutions can help secure the future of water for our planet.